yuweikong/MFDA/README.md

 # MFDA
 This is the official pytorch implementation of [MFDA: Unified Multi-Task Architecture for Cross-Scenario Sea Ice Classification] (IEEE TGRS).
-The code will be open source after acceptance.
+The code will be open sourced after the article is accepted.

 <!-- The current version supports Python>=3.8.10, CUDA>=11.3.0 and PyTorch>=1.11.0, but it should work fine with lower versions of CUDA and PyTorch.  -->